-Students are invited to attend a telescope session after the lecture, during which they can ask all of their astronomy-related questions and practise their stargazing skills.
+Following certain sessions, students are invited to attend a telescope session after the lecture, during which they can ask all of their astronomy-related questions and practise their stargazing skills.

 Where do these lectures take place?

-Lectures take place on selected Tuesday evenings in the Peter Harrison Planetarium at the Royal Observatory Greenwich from 17:15 – 18:15.
+Lectures typically take place on selected Tuesday evenings in the Peter Harrison Planetarium at the Royal Observatory Greenwich from 17:15 – 18:15.
 The telescope session starts after the lecture and ends at 18:50 (weather permitting).